doesboknow/Reverse-Order-Extreme-Measures/README.md

 How to Install:

 - Similar process to all Mod Importer & ModUtil mods.
+- Unzip/extract the source code "Reverse-Order-Extreme-Measures.zip"
-Drag the "ReverseOrderEM" folder into the "Content/Mods" folder set up using Mod Importer.
+- Copy/move the entire "ReverseOrderEM" folder inside the "Content/Mods" folder set up using Mod Importer.
 - The mod can be enabled & disabled without rerunning Mod Importer by opening "ReverseOrderEM/ReverseOrderEM.lua" in Notepad or other applications, and changing the ReverseOrderEMEnabled variable between true and false.

 Bugs/Issues: